common name: a coconut mite

 Curiously, the coconut mite has not been reported in the South Pacific Region, which is the original home of the coconut palm.

-The adult female coconut mite, which is the largest stage, is 205 to 255 µm long and 36 to 52 µm wide.
-These minute arthropods cannot be seen distinctly with the naked eye.
-Massive colonies of the mites and individual mites can be detected with difficulty with a 10X hand lens.
+The adult female coconut mite is 205 to 255 µm long and 36 to 52 µm wide.
+These minute arthropods cannot be seen with the naked eye.
+Massive colonies of the mites and individual mites can be detected with a 10X hand lens.
 At this magnification, the colonies appear as vague silvery patches.
 Individual coconut mites appear small even when viewed under standard stereoscopic microscopes.
-Like eriophyid mites in general, they are elongate and possess two pairs of legs, instead of four pairs as is typical of mites of most families.
+Like typical eriophyid mites , they are elongate and have two pairs of legs, instead of four pairs as is typical of most mites.
 They are white and translucent.

-Coconut mite infestations are generally diagnosed by the appearance of their damage, confirmed by finding specimens of the mite on the fruits.
-Positive identification of the mite can be made by a specialist examining specimens mounted on slides under a compound microscope.
+Coconut mite infestations are generally diagnosed by their damage and confirmed by finding specimens on the fruits.
+Positive identification of the mite requires a microscope.

 Figure 2.
 A colony of Aceria guerreronis Keifer, a coconut mite.
 Photograph by J. V. DeFilippis, University of Florida.